shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 - **Full Scholarship for Mila Summer School**: Selected for the prestigious program on Responsible AI and Human Rights.

-### Ongoing Projects

-**Sector of Activity Prediction for PrivaSeer**

-- **Aim**: Predict the sector of activities related to each website for each company.
-- **Contributions**:
-  - **Dataset**: Compiled around 250k website contents with 10 unique industry labels.
-  - Developed a method to assign three labels to each summarized website content.
-  - **Sector of Activity Classifier**: Fine-tuned a large language model (LLM) to predict the sector of activities for a given website in a zero-shot manner.
-  - Released tools and models to the research community to support further research in sector activity prediction.

-**Tuned DP-Prompt: An Aligned Local Differential Privacy Approach for Lightweight LLMs**

-- **Aim**: Enhance the privacy-utility trade-off in defending against author de-anonymization attacks using instruction tuning and RLHF to align lightweight LLMs with gold standard proprietary models such as GPT4.
-- **Contributions**:
-  - Pioneered the use of instruction tuning to improve privacy-utility trade-offs with smaller, open-source LLMs.
-  - Evaluated various models to demonstrate the effectiveness of Tuned DP-Prompt.

 ### News